carissalow/rapids/docs/developers/test-cases.md

 -   Finally, there are also additional empty data files for both android and iOS for testing empty data files

+## Keyboard

+- The raw keyboard data file contains data for 4 days.
+- The raw keyboard data contains records with difference in `timestamp` ranging from milliseconds to seconds.

+- With difference in timestamps between consecutive records more than 5 seconds helps us to create separate sessions within the usage of the same app.
+This helps to verify the case where sessions have to be different.

+- The raw keyboard data contains records where the difference in text is less than 5 seconds which makes it into 1 session but because of difference of app new session starts.
+This edge case determines the behaviour within particular app and also within 5 seconds.

+- The raw keyboard data also contains the records where length of `current_text` varies between consecutive rows.
+This helps us to tests on the cases where input text is entered by auto-suggested or auto-correct operations.

+- One three-minute episode with a 1-minute row on Sun 08:59:54.65 and 09:00:00,another on Sun 12:01:02 that are considering a single episode in multi-timezone event segments to showcase how inferring time zone data for Keyboard from phone data can produce inaccurate results around the tz change.
+This happens because the device was on LA time until 11:59 and switched to NY time at 12pm, in terms of actual time 09 am LA and 12 pm NY represent the same moment in time so 09:00 LA and 12:01 NY are consecutive minutes.

 ## Fitbit Calories Intraday

 Description